Blood sugar level: Glucose measurement

+In the past to measure blood glucose it was necessary to take a blood sample, as explained below, but since 2015 it has also been possible to use a continuous glucose monitor, which involves an electrode placed under the skin.
+Both methods, as of 2023, cost hundreds of dollars or euros per year for supplies needed.

 Sample source

 Glucose testing in a fasting individual shows comparable levels of glucose in arterial, venous, and capillary blood.
 But following meals, capillary and arterial blood glucose levels can be significantly higher than venous levels.
 Although these differences vary widely, one study found that following the consumption of 50 grams of glucose, "the mean capillary blood glucose concentration is higher than the mean venous blood glucose concentration by 35%."

 Sample type

 Glucose is measured in whole blood, plasma or serum.
 Historically, blood glucose values were given in terms of whole blood, but most laboratories now measure and report plasma or serum glucose levels.
 Because red blood cells (erythrocytes) have a higher concentration of protein (e.g., hemoglobin) than serum, serum has a higher water content and consequently more dissolved glucose than does whole blood.
 To convert from whole-blood glucose, multiplication by 1.14 has been shown to generally give the serum/plasma level.

 To prevent contamination of the sample with intravenous fluids, particular care should be given to drawing blood samples from the arm opposite the one in which an intravenous line is inserted.
 Alternatively, blood can be drawn from the same arm with an IV line after the IV has been turned off for at least 5 minutes, and the arm has been elevated to drain infused fluids away from the vein.
 Inattention can lead to large errors, since as little as 10% contamination with a 5% glucose solution (D5W) will elevate glucose in a sample by 500 mg/dL or more.
 The actual concentration of glucose in blood is very low, even in the hyperglycemic.